pi-lar/neuropil/doc/source/whatis.rst

 ..
   SPDX-License-Identifier: OSL-3.0

-What is the neuropil messaging layer ?
+What is the neuropil cybersecurity mesh ?
 ======================================

-We find it really hard to explain our cyber security approach, and often we experience that people misunderstand our intention or the full potential of the neuropil messaging layer.
+We find it really hard to explain our cyber security approach, and often we experience that people misunderstand our intention or the full potential of the neuropil cybersecurity mesh.
 One important misunderstanding is that we have implemented a kind of a blockchain, probably because we are using hashing and a distributed hash table. neuropil is not a blockchain!